J. Peter Glaws, IV

 Washington, DC 20006

-Peter Glaws is a Senior Associate at Carr Maloney P.C. and has extensive experience as a litigator in federal and state trial and appellate courts, with many reported decisions to his name.
+Peter Glaws is a Member at Carr Maloney P.C. and has extensive experience as a litigator in federal and state trial and appellate courts, with many reported decisions to his name.
 Peter’s broad litigation practice includes complex commercial disputes (including professional liability defense), complex construction litigation, corporate disputes, trust and estate litigation, and intellectual property litigation (copyright and trademark infringement cases).

 Representing professionals is a key component of Peter’s practice.
 In that area, Peter regularly represents accountants, lawyers, architects, and other professionals.
 In Peter’s accountants’ liability practice, he represents international, national, and regional firms in disputes arising out of complex auditing, tax, consulting, and other accounting services.
 Peter represents law firms of all sizes in disputes, which have included, among other things, underlying patent applications, real estate transactions, white collar criminal defense, and litigation (commercial and civil).
 Peter also represents professionals before state and national licensing and regulatory bodies such as state bar authorities, boards of accountancy, inspectors general, and federal agencies.